ashejim/C964/_sources/task2_doc/task2_doc.md

 </div>

 :::{tip}
-Sections are assessed independently against the rubric requirements, i.e., when evaluating a section, the evaluator will check for the fulfillment of the requirements within that section.
+When evaluating a section, the evaluator will check for the fulfillment of the requirements within that section.
 They *don't* assess writing style.
-You can reuse content from other sections within the document or C951 task 3 as needed.
 It's not about writing something fun to read -it's about demonstrating that the requirements are met.

 1. Follow the [Task 2 template](https://westerngovernorsuniversity-my.sharepoint.com/:w:/g/personal/jim_ashe_wgu_edu/ERGxhsNfkbhEutlkXVFITMQBPOmWlkVx1p5H0UisvnBesg)
 2. Submit parts A, B, and D as a *single* .pdf file.